annabkr/rest-api-implementation/README.md

 # rest-api-implementation

-# WIP.
+## Work in progress.
 Implementing a generic RESTful API in Go without any dependencies.